William VI, Marquis of Montferrat: War against the Ghibellines

 Traditionally, the Aleramici adhered to the Ghibelline faction, which supported the Hohenstaufen and their Italian schemes.
 William, however, lent his support to Otto of Brunswick, the Guelph claimant to the imperial title.
 Though William expected to see the power of an emperor levelled against his foes, the only aid he received from Otto was directed against small local potentates which posed little real threat.
 The only great success of the alliance was the sack of Cuneo.

 At the Diet of Lodi, William abandoned Otto finally in favour of Frederick II, the Hohenstaufen claimant.
 On 15 July 1212, he was in Genoa with the other Ghibelline lords to receive Frederick.
 William led the young emperor from the city to the road which led to Germany.
-In 1215, William participated in the Second Lateran Council, there arguing the cause of Frederick against Otto.
+In 1215, William participated in the Fourth Lateran Council, there arguing the cause of Frederick against Otto.
 He travelled many subsequent times into Germany to speak to Frederick and during these absences, his enemies plotted against him.
 In their attempts to seize his lands, however, they were largely unsuccessful.

 During his times in Italy, William remained at war with Asti and Alessandria, but without result.